63kans/doctor-i/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How to download and install
+Download from GitHub as usual
+Then run `npm install` from the root folder.
+It will crate the `node_modules` folder

 ## Tools that might be of help
 [Connect two React component with an arrow](https://github.com/pierpo/react-archer)